martaverfer/martaverfer/README.md

 # Hi there, I'm **Marta**! 👋👩‍💻🔬

 Welcome to My GitHub Profile!
-I'm a **Data Science & Machine Learning** enthusiast currently learning and building projects at Ironhack.
+I'm a **Data Science & Machine Learning** enthusiast who recently completed the Ironhack Bootcamp and is now building personal projects that apply advanced ML, NLP, and generative AI techniques.
 With a solid background in **Biosciences**, I bring a unique perspective to data-driven solutions, particularly in areas like healthcare, life sciences, and bioinformatics.

 In addition, I have experience working as a **Backend Software Developer**, where I gained strong technical skills in building scalable applications and managing databases.